 - It can be stored in the fridge in an unsealed plastic bag for a couple of weeks.

-- DATES: I absolutely LOVE the sweetness and chewy texture the dates add.
+- Dates: I absolutely LOVE the sweetness and chewy texture the dates add.
+Buy medjool dates with the pits still in and remove them yourself.
+They will be much more chewy…already pitted dates are often dry.
 Consider raisins, golden raisins, unsweetened cranberries or another unsulfered and unsweetened dried fruit.

 First you’ll need to prep the cauliflower.
 I used a sharp knife and cut it into super thin slices that mostly fell apart and also left a few very small and thin florets.
 You could also use the shredding disc of a food processor or the side of a box grater.

 Put the cauliflower into a large bowl and sprinkle with salt and pepper.
 While you get the remaining ingredients ready, the salt will begin to soften the cauliflower making it very palatable to eat, even raw.